You’ve seen the stats:

 Send personalized messages based on what users have already done in your app to encourage them to take the next step, like completing a registration, interacting with other users, or consuming personalized content.

 No matter the channel, all your onboarding messages should be simple and direct with an obvious call-to-action.
-Don’t spam users with dozens of onboarding messages, and don’t try to cover every feature or benefit in a single email.
+Don’t spam users with dozens of user engagement messages, and don’t try to cover every feature or benefit in a single email.

 With 30% month-over-month growth and 12 million MAUs, Ixigo is the world’s fastest-growing travel app.
 And they invest heavily in acquiring and activating new users through cost-effective content marketing and app store optimization to fuel that growth.*